Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Real Data Analysis

-We utilize the proposed method to predict depressive symptoms from the \textit{HELPfull} dataset included in the R package \textit{mosaicData} \cite{mosaicdata}.
-The HELPfull dataset contains the result of a clinical trial with adult inpatients selected from detoxification units.
-We use this dataset to consider the problem of predicting subjects' CES-D scale (Center for Epidemiologic Studies Depression), a measure of depressive symptoms for which higher scores indicate more severe symptoms.
-The raw data include $788$ features (excluding the CES-D) on $1472$ subjects.
-Because all subjects had missing values, we removed $320$ features in addition to the subject ID and CESD-CUT (binary data of whether the CES-D is greater than $21$), which is highly related to CES-D. We then deleted the subjects that still had missing values.
-The data cleansing consequently left us with $465$ dimensions of explanatory variables, a training size of $250$, and a test size of $266$.
+We apply the proposed method to a real dataset.
+Specifically, we predict depressive symptoms from the~\textit{HELPfull} dataset included in the \texttt{R} package~\textit{mosaicData}~\citep{mosaicdata}.
+The dataset contains the results of a clinical trial with adult inpatients selected from detoxification units.
+We use this dataset to consider the problem of predicting the subjects' CES-D scale (Center for Epidemiologic Studies Depression), a measure of depressive symptoms for which higher scores indicate more severe symptoms.
+The raw data include $788$ covariates (excluding the CES-D) for $1472$ subjects.
+Because all subjects had missing values, we removed $320$ covariates in addition to the subject ID and CESD-CUT (binary data of whether the CES-D is greater than $21$), which is highly related to CES-D. We then eliminated any subjects who still had missing values.
+The data cleaning process yielded 516 samples of 465-dimensional covariates.